-At 31 December 2016, there was an increase of three scheme employers monitored from 351 at 30 September 2016 to 354 at 31 December 2016.
-This increase is the result of more scheme employers seeking admission into the Fund.
-Further detail is provided below.
+At 31 March 2017, there was an increase of 7 scheme employers monitored from 354 at 31 December 2016 to 361 at 31 March 2017.
+This increase is due to the net change in employers seeking admission into, and leaving, the scheme.

 Table 2 provides an analysis of the number of scheme employers in each risk category together with the value of net liabilities for each risk category.
-This analysis is currently based on the results of the 2013 Valuation.
-The funding levels of scheme employers against the Fund as a whole will be updated when the individual employer results of the 2016 valuation have been finalised.
-This update is expected to be completed in next quarter's report.
+This analysis of the previous quarter was based on the results of the 2013 Valuation.
+This quarter's analysis has been completed using the updated 2016 Valuation results and as the overall scheme liabilities were significantly lower in 2016 compared to 2013, the net liabilities show a variance between quarters in line with the change in deficit over valuation periods.